-Panchakarma is a traditional Indian Ayurvedic treatment that is useful for the cleansing and detoxification of the mind, body and the spirit.
+Panchakarma is a traditional Indian Ayurvedic treatment that is useful for the cleansing and detoxification of the mind, body, and spirit.

 The doshas are biological energies found throughout the human body and mind.
 They govern all physical and mental processes and provide every living being with an individual blueprint for health and fulfillment.
 There are three doshas: Vata, Pitta and Kapha